techthevote/techthevote.github.io/playbook.md

 ### Remind People to
 {: .playbook-leading-to-action }
 <h2 class="playbook-action">Register and Vote</h2>
-* Put up <a href="./resources" class="nav-element">three of our free banners</a> nationwide on your main page to remind people to 1) Register, 2) Vote early, and 3) Vote on Election Day.
+* Put up <a href="./resources" class="nav-element">three of our free banners</a> nationwide on your main page to remind people to 1) register, 2) vote early, and 3) vote on Election Day.
 * Add <a href="./resources" class="nav-element">free embeds</a> to your product so people can check their registration status, register to vote, and request a mail-in ballot.
 </div>
 </div>